Empowering Students with Disabilities

 How Do I Request Services?

-DWU uses the Americans with Disabilities Act (ADA) as a guide to define disability: a condition that substantially limits a major life activity (such as walking, talking, learning, hearing, and/or seeing).
+We use the Americans with Disabilities Act (ADA) as a guide to define disability: a condition that substantially limits a major life activity (such as walking, talking, learning, hearing and/or seeing).
 Services will be provided to students with physical, psychiatric, and/or learning disabilities, chronic health conditions, mobility, visual, speech and coordination impairments.

-Students with temporary conditions such as broken arms, sprained ankles, etc, are also eligible for temporary services as needed.
+If you have a temporary condition such as a broken arm, sprained ankle, etc., you are also eligible for temporary services as needed.

 What Type of Documentation is Required?

-Documentation of a disability is necessary to initiate and receive services through the Office of Disability Services and Equal Access.
-If students do not have the proper documentation to support their requests for accommodation, they are required to get the documentation (test, diagnosis, etc.) at their own expense.
+Documentation of a disability is necessary to initiate and receive services through the office of disability services and equal access.
+If you don’t have the proper documentation to support your requests for accommodation, you will need to get the documentation (test, diagnosis, etc.) at your own expense.
 Typically, high school 504 Plans or Individualized Education Plan (IEP) are not sufficient documentation for the provision of accommodations.

-Students should take advantage of this transition plan and get new testing if necessary.
-Students with learning disabilities should be tested after age 16 using adult scales.
-Others may need a letter from a physician, psychologist or psychiatrist to document a specific physical or mental limitation.
+If this applies to you, you should take advantage of this transition plan and get new testing if necessary.
+Other students may need a letter from a physician, psychologist or psychiatrist to document a specific physical or mental limitation.